-Unless you have experience with brazing, electrical work, plumbing and framing and can handle refrigerant according to EPA regulations, it is unwise to install a central air conditioner yourself.
-Simply put, you can damage your home, break your expensive new AC unit or get injured.
-Professionals have the training, expertise and experience required to install your central air conditioner correctly, safely and securely.
+Unless you have experience with brazing, electrical work, plumbing and framing – and can handle refrigerant according to EPA regulations – it is ill-advised to install a central air conditioner yourself.
+Professionals have the education, skill and experience to install your central air conditioner safely and properly.

-Although professional HVAC installers can also give you recommendations on the right central air conditioner for your home, it helps to do a little research first so you can explain your specific needs.
+Although professional HVAC installers often give specific recommendations on central air conditioners, take some time to do your own research before you call so you can explain your needs.

-While the initial investment in a central air conditioner is steep, it usually saves electricity and money in the long term.
-The easiest way to identify an energy efficient air conditioner is its Seasonal Energy Efficiency Ratio (SEER) rating as defined by the Air Conditioning, Heating and Refrigeration Institute.
-Air conditioners with exceptional cooling performance that also consume very little electricity earn high SEER ratings.
-Naturally, units with high SEER ratings usually cost more, so it's a good idea to compare the extra cost with your potential energy bill savings over time to see if it's worth the investment.
+Central AC units with excellent energy efficiency ratings can save you more on electricity bills than standard models.
+The easiest way to identify an energy-efficient air conditioner is by its Seasonal Energy Efficiency Ratio (SEER) rating, as defined by AHRI.
+Air conditioners with exceptional cooling capabilities that also consume very little electricity earn high SEER ratings.
+Compare the unit’s upfront cost with potential energy savings over time to see if it's worth the investment.

-Today’s central air conditioners often have noise-reducing features such specially designed fan blades, compressor and pan base insulation, and variable fan speeds.
+Today’s central air conditioners often have noise-reducing features, such as specially designed fan blades, compressor and pan base insulation, and variable-speed fans.
 However, since the unit sits outside your home, it's important to choose one that won't bother you or your neighbors.
-The best AC units produce noise levels under 60 decibels – as loud as a conversation in a restaurant.
+The best AC units produce sound levels under 71.25 decibels – as loud as a conversation in a restaurant.

-Most central air conditioner models come in multiple sizes so you can get one that is appropriate for your home’s size.
-In fact, the best central air conditioners are designed for specific home sizes.
-For example, if a central AC unit is too small, it wastes energy and struggles to produce consistent cooling on the hottest days.
-If it's too big, you paid too much when a smaller model would be more energy efficient, and it also won't dehumidify your home effectively enough for cooling to feel comfortable.
-A properly trained technician can help you choose the perfect unit for your home, local climate conditions and budget.
+Many central air conditioner models come in multiple sizes, so you can choose the most appropriate one for your home’s square footage.
+If a central AC unit is too small, it wastes energy and struggles to produce consistent cooling on the hottest days.
+If it's too big, you paid extra when a smaller model would be more energy efficient – and it won't dehumidify your home as effectively.
+A trained technician can help you choose the ideal unit for your home, local climate conditions and budget.